Best practice

 • Record and track forwarded items.

-• Generate statistics to analyze loan activities.
+• Generate statistics to analyse loan activity.

 Involved Modules of the DiversityWorkbench framework are: